Support Children and Families Through a Child’s Death

 No, we do not have payment plans, you must pay in full by credit card when you register.

-If a student needs to cancel their attendance, they must notify us via email at learn@uvm.edu or call us at (802) 656-2085 at least 10 business days prior to the start date of the course to receive a 75% refund.
-No refunds will be issued for cancellations made after this deadline.
+If a student needs to cancel their attendance they must do so at least 10 business days prior to the start date of the course to receive a 75% refund.
+No refunds will be issued for cancellations made after this 10-business day deadline.
+Student cancellation requests can be initiated through the Modern Campus LLEE student portal.

-Each module, you will be expected to post to the discussion board(s) by Friday and/or Sunday, to complete a short quiz by Sunday, and to complete the corresponding assignment by Sunday.
+For most modules, you will be expected to post to the discussion boards by Friday and/or Sunday, to complete a quiz by Sunday, and to complete the corresponding assignment by Sunday.

 We estimate that you will dedicate at least 8-10 hours per week for course work, including readings, videos, and related activities (discussions, assignments, and quizzes).